entekadesign/kobold-alarm-clock-card/README.md

     - input_boolean.alarm_clock
 ```

 There must be at least one entity ID under `alarm_entities:`, e.g., the entity ID of your input_boolean helper.
-The name portion of the entity IDs of the input_boolean helper and the Variables+History sensor must match.
+The name portion of the entity ID of the input_boolean helper and the Variables+History sensor must match.
 If each is not "alarm_clock", you must add a `name:` entry to the lovelace configuration to set a new name:

 ```yaml
 - type: custom:kobold-alarm-clock